csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 it is in security, and that it will steadily become more and more ubiquitous.
 This is only a good thing.

+Further, HTTPS is required in order for certain other technologies to be
+utilised:

+* **Brotli**, an improved compression algorithm from Google, needs to run over HTTPS because of third parties (ISPs, proxies, etc.) infamously trying to recompress already compressed transfer.
+By preventing them getting at it in the first place, it means that they can’t try running gzip over a new, unknown content encoding (e.g. Brotli).
+* **Service Worker** absolutely needs to run over HTTPS, because it’s basically a man in the middle.
+We’re building a proxy that sits in between our users and our servers, so the need for security there should be pretty clear.

 ## HTTP/2

 HTTP/2 (or H2, as it’s commonly referred to) is a vast, vast improvement on the